btran33/AI-Chat-SaaS/README.md

-# AI-Chat-SaaS
+# AI Chat SaaS
-A SaaS focusing on providing AI companions to chat with.
+A SaaS focusing on providing AI companions to chat.